-- 8. If something jams stop winching immediately. - 9.
-When the forward part of the wing almost touches the wing base, it is then fully opened.
-Check that the trampoline is nice tight.
-By continued use of the electrical winch, this can damage the Swing Wing system, which is why you have to winch gentle the last bit out (by new boats there is a mark on the line that indicates when the float is pulled fully out). - 10.
-Stop when the trampoline is nicely pulled out and tight.
-If the trampoline feels a bit too soft just tighten the "fold out" line a bit more.
-We recommend marking the line when it's fully tight and pulled out for faster operation. - 11.
-Now IMPORTANT tighten by hand only the slack of the backstay on the side you just folded out. - 12.
-Do the same procedure on the other side. - 13.
-Now tighten both backstay lines by the main sheet winch and check that both sides approx are pulled similar by checking visually the angle of the side stays/backstays this does not have to be 100 % perfect.
-Tighten the backstay's tight, as much as you can pull easy with one hand on the winch handle. - 14.
-VERY IMPORTANT When both sides have been folded out, secure and fix the safety cables.
-These safety cables are a vital part of the Swing Wing system, which you will find at the outer backend of the trampoline where you install the openable snap-shackle in the vacant steel eye on the forward outer end of the aft wing.
-This safety cable together with the Swing Wing outhaul line system - will hold and secure the boat always when hulls are fully pulled out.
-If these safety cables are not installed, the boat can/will fold in and collapse while sailing. - 15.
-No persons are allowed on the float/ama and wings when operating the folding system.
+- 6) The float will automatically start to fold out and you can now activate the electrical winch. - 7) Keep an eye that lines do not jam between the wings and the main hull.
+Once again ensure that the endless Swing-Wing line has no kinks.
+Keep the "FOLD IN" line in your hand to prevent kinks, while folding out. - 8) If something jams stop winching immediately and check if something prevents the Swing Wing system from folding out. - 9) When the float is almost fully out, please focus and fold out the rest slowly controlled.
+Check that the trampoline is well tight.
+By continued too much use of the electrical winch, this can damage the Swing-Wing system, which is why you must winch the last bit out gently (on new boats there is a mark on the Swing-Wing lines that indicates when the floats are pulled fully out and or in). - 10) Stop when the trampoline is nicely pulled out and tight or at the marking on the line you pull out.
+If the trampoline feels a bit too soft just gently tighten the "fold out" line a bit more.
+If not already done, we recommend marking the Swing Wing lines when it's fully tight and pulled out for faster operation. - 11) Now very IMPORTANT, tighten and pull by hand only the slack of the backstay on the first same side that you just folded out. - 12) Do the same fold out procedure on the other side NEVER at the same time only one side at a time. - 13) Now tighten both backstay lines by the winch and check that both backstay lines are pulled approx. similar by checking visually the angle of the side stays/backstays this does not have to be 100% perfect.
+Tighten the backstays tight to the marking on the line, or, as much as you can easily pull with one hand on the winch handle.

+- 14) VERY IMPORTANT When both sides have been folded out, always remember to secure and fix the safety cables.
+These safety cables are a vital part of the Swing-Wing system, which you will find at the outer back end of the trampoline, where you install the openable snap-shackle in the vacant steel eye on the forward outer end of the aft wing.
+This safety cable together with the Swing-Wing outhaul line system will always hold and secure the boat when the floats are fully pulled out.
+If these safety cables are not installed, the boat can fold in and collapse while sailing. - 15) The safety cables are also as backup if someone should by accident open the rope clutch/halyard stopper for the Swing-Wing system or if the Dyneema line for the Swing-Wing system should fail over time. - 16) No persons are allowed on the floats/amas and wings when operating the folding system.
 Keep hands away from the wing/hull joint and moving parts.